 How cache key derivation in ModPageSpeed 2.0 hashes host plus URL into one key and scores stored variants in one selector pass instead of probing many keys.

-Cache mode safety in ModPageSpeed 2.0: why must-revalidate, not the TTL, is the real safety net, and when aggressive TTLs plus stale-if-error are right.
+Cache-Control safety in ModPageSpeed 2.0: why must-revalidate, not max-age, is the real safety net, and when aggressive TTLs with stale-if-error and stale-while-revalidate are the right call.

 Conditional revalidation vs purge: when a 304 ETag round-trip beats PURGE and preserves optimized AVIF/WebP variants on an HTML-only deploy with no rebuild.